kermitt2/biblio-glutton/doc/Build-Databases.md

     15-minute rate = 7240.26 events/second
 ```

-The 5,472,493 rejected records correspond to all the DOI "components" (given to figures, tables, etc. part of document) which are filtered out.
+The 5,472,493 rejected records correspond to all the DOI entries of type "components" (part of document), which are filtered out.
 As a March 2022, we have for example 121,340,014 crossref article records.

 #### CrossRef metadata gap coverage